Hirasu/Hiras-TOS-Hotkey-Changer/README.md

 -Scroll down and click on "Map"

--Hit the "Change to TAB" button
+-Click the "Change to TAB" button

 -Scroll down to "Normal/Attack"

--Hit the "change to..." button and press "E"
+-Click the "change to..."
+Button (or doubleclick on the Cell) and press "E"

 -Save it!